If you have any questions about the CalABLE program, please contact CalABLE.

 The Board received program funding in July of 2016 to begin development and implementation of the CalABLE Program.

-Staff are currently in the process of ensuring that a vast coalition of stakeholders and impacted state, local and federal agencies are all involved in the development of this savings plan.
+Staff is currently in the process of ensuring that a vast coalition of stakeholders and impacted state, local and federal agencies are all involved in the development of this savings plan.
 Interested parties are encouraged to participate in the program design and implementation process.
-Connect with us via email, our ListServ or on Facebook, LinkedIn, Twitter, or YouTube.
+Connect with us via email, our Emma distribution list or on Facebook, LinkedIn, Twitter, or YouTube.